Skip to contents

 Details

-There is a default implementation for join() if you provide bind(), and a default implementation for bind() if you provide join() and fmap().
+There's a default implementation for join() if you provide bind(), and there's a default implementation for bind() if you provide join() and fmap().
 For performance reasons you may wish to implement both regardless.

 Operators